wp-plugins/spam-destroyer/readme.txt

 === Spam Destroyer ===
 Contributors: ryanhellyer
 Donate link: http://pixopoint.com/products/spam-destroyer/
-Tags: spam, kill, killer, antispam, antispam, buddypress Requires at least: WP 3.4, BuddyPress 1.5
+Tags: spam, kill, killer, antispam, antispam, buddypress, bbpress Requires at least: WP 3.4, BuddyPress 1.5, bbPress 2.0 Stable tag: 1.2
-Stable tag: 1.1

 Kills spam dead in it's tracks.
 Be gone evil demon spam!

 == Description ==

 Stops automated spam while remaining as unobtrusive as possible to regular commenters. <a href="http://pixopoint.com/products/spam-destroyer/">The Spam Destroyer plugin</a> is intended to be effortless to use, simply install and enjoy a spam free website :)

-<small>Anti-spam protection for multsite and BuddyPress coming soon!
-I announced that it was already working and asked for testers, but it seems I jumped the gun and it's not quite ready.
-Hold tight, it'll be ready soon!</small>
+<small>This plugin now features experimental support for bbPress user registrations, bbPress guest posting, BuddyPress posts and commenting and WordPress multi-site user and blog signups.
+If you test it, I'd love to <a href="http://pixopoint.com/contact/">hear about the results</a>.</small>

 == Installation ==